 2. Use high-quality materials:

 A high-quality business card will look and feel more professional and will likely leave a better impression on potential clients and customers.
 Choose a cardstock that feels good in your hand and has a nice finish.
+You can check the different materials used for business cards and choose the one that appeals to you.

 3. Use typography to your advantage: